davidhozic/discord-advertisement-framework/docs/source/index.rst

         Some functionality needs to be installed separately.

-        This was done to reduce the needed space by the framework.
+        This was done to reduce the needed space by the daf.

         - .. code-block:: bash
             :caption: Voice Messaging / AUDIO